Edited early 2016

 A nightmare that comes out most fully in Folman’s style.
 The entire film, excepting slim margins of footage inserted almost as if a paltry and unnecessary reminder that the whole experience is grounded somewhat in reality, is presented to us in a quasi-rotoscoped style, wherein live-action interviews of fellow soldiers were then storyboarded into animations which were then cut-apart and reassembled together within shots.
 Folman was careful to leave slight room for floaty, fidgety warbles and hashed-out movements in the animation.
 The net effect is simultaneously intoxicating and pointedly obtuse – shots unfold slowly, but even within a stillness and stagnancy, characters attain a fuzzy, disquieting twitchiness not unlike representations of acid flashbacks, or a ghostly pantomime of reality assaulting you with its essential implosion of the fallacy of memory.

-And the fallacy of the unmitigated objectivity of the cinematic image, which is why that closing moment of “real” footage is so disheartening in its own way, seemingly minor but undeniably major insofar as it reorients the imaginative terms of the film.
-Far be it from me to undermine Folman’s dexterous liquid suspension of memory and imagination – and I do mean liquid– but the conclusion has the air of solidifying everything into a binary of real and fiction that strangely evokes a journalist’s will to locate or document reality rather than produce or creatively explore knottier quagmires of truth and uncertainty.
-To the extent that the film’s finale answers the preceding film, concluding it with the period of unanswerable reality, it rather timidly and unfortunately reorients the terms of the film.
-What had been a serious investigation of memory, trauma, and imagination not simply as false slippage from an unimpeachable truth but as realities all their own becomes something of a simple fact of fiction classification.
-Film representation then codes as a conduit to a prefigured, now-lost-but-still-recoverable truth, scrubbing off the false veneer of the inaccurate animation that alienates us from truth, rather than an investigation of the nature of reality altogether, wherein the mutable uncertainty of the animation adds layers to truth.
+And assaulting the fallacy of the unmitigated objectivity of the cinematic image, which is why that closing moment of “real” footage is so disheartening in its own way, a seemingly offhand anti-climax that sneaks up and reorients the imaginative emphasis of the film completely.
+Reorients, I might add, toward ends which are more definitively ends.
+Far be it from me to undermine Folman’s dexterous liquid suspension of memory and imagination – and I do mean liquid– but the conclusion has the air of solidifying everything into a binary of real and fiction that evokes a journalist’s will to locate or document reality rather than produce or creatively explore knottier quagmires of truth and uncertainty.
+To the extent that the film’s finale answers the preceding film, concluding it with the period of unanswerable reality, it nullifies some of the questions the film had been so adroit at asking.
+What had been a flexible investigation of memory, trauma, and imagination not simply as false slippage from an unimpeachable truth but as realities all their own becomes something of a simple fact or fiction classification.
+Film representation then codes as a conduit to a prefigured, now-lost-but-still-recoverable truth, scrubbing off the false veneer of the inaccurate animation that alienates us from truth, rather than an investigation of the nature of reality altogether, wherein the mutable uncertainty of the animation adds layers to truth rather than detracting or alienating us from some “essential” core.
+What begins in Waltz as a meditation on memory concludes closer to a lamentation for trauma, an exploration not of how trauma makes us ponder the nature of experience but how it occludes our ability to be “right”; rather than gravely but playfully signifying on reality, a working-with the trauma of mental experience, the film becomes a working-through trauma to “arrive” at or return to a pre-traumatized state.

 Still, taken as a representation, the frequently phenomenal animation serves a number of purposes for Folman beyond merely exposing the trauma that the mind can never truly recreate reality, casting a pall over the experience by recreating the war as an alien fever dream of dissassembled and reassembled reality.
 Folman’s technique is also at once impressionistic and expressionistic, both evoking the feeling of a mental space as a manifestation of his characters’ trauma and depicting the film as these characters remember it through their own subjectivities.
 Watching the cool, surreal blues and harsh, ungainly yellows of the film, Folman induces an almost Malick-like resonance for war as an experience of theater and personal disassociation, and out of body experience.
 We can never know the truth of it precisely because those who experience it can not either, or rather, because the truth of it is not some hermetic, purified guarantee separable from the subjectivities of experience and the representational removes of the media and the mind.
 Memory, in other words, is part of experience, and the ostensible mental remove of “out-of-body” is also a bodily experience all the same.
 Folman keeps us at a distance from war because, as his counter-intuitively, violently sedate film shows, war is so brutal it can’t but create its own form of disturbed quiet and distance.
 The soldiers, who speak to Folman with businesslike, casual candor and discuss the war like they were discussing a war they saw on television, almost feel like it never happened, like they dreamt it up.